§2159.1. Contracting; prohibited acts; property insurance

-The following acts are prohibited by persons or companies performing home
+The following acts are prohibited by persons performing contracting services:

 (1) Interpreting insurance policy provisions regarding coverage or duties under an

-(2) Adjusting a property insurance claim on behalf of an insured as an adjuster, as
+(2) Adjusting a property insurance claim on behalf of an insured as a public adjuster,

-(3) Providing an insured with an agreement authorizing repairs without providing
+(3) Providing an insured with an agreement authorizing repairs or construction

-a good faith estimate of the itemized and detailed costs of services and materials for repairs
+without providing a good faith estimate of the itemized and detailed costs of services and

-undertaken pursuant to a property damage claim.
-A contractor shall be considered to have
+materials for repairs undertaken pursuant to a property damage claim.
+A contractor shall be

-violated the provisions of this Paragraph if a person working on behalf of the contractor
+considered to have violated the provisions of this Paragraph if a person working on behalf

-including but not limited to a compensated employee or a nonemployee who is compensated
+of the contractor including but not limited to a compensated employee or a nonemployee who

-by the contractor violates the provisions of this Paragraph.
-A contractor does not violate this
+is compensated by the contractor violates the provisions of this Paragraph.
+A contractor does

-Paragraph if, as a result of the insurer adjusting a claim, the actual cost of repairs differs from
+not violate this Paragraph if, as a result of the insurer adjusting a claim, the actual cost of

 (4) Sharing in any legal fee earned by an attorney.